 This constant interaction of drawing on research evidence to inform our clinical practice, and using the results of our clinical practice to inform research exemplifies the ‘Scientist-Practitioner’ model of clinical psychology.
 Our service has been described as “a nationally recognised model of excellence” by the Australian Clinical Psychology Association.

-Anthea joined the CCI team in 2005.
+Dr. Fursland joined the CCI team in 2005.
 She had moved from California, USA where she worked with eating disorders at Kaiser Permanente, a leading American health care provider.
 She brought this profound professional experience in the area of mental health and eating disorders to CCI.
 In her role as the Principal Clinical Psychologist (Eating Disorders), she managed, coordinated and developed the services for eating disorders with the clinicians at CCI.
 Anthea’s work at CCI covered a wide scope, including clinical work, clinical research, service development, supervision, consultation, training and education (of GPs, mental health practitioners and carers), and development of the CCI web-based self-help resource on eating disorders.
 Anthea later took on the role of Director of CCI between 2014-2017.
 During this time, Anthea was also instrumental in the development of the WA Eating Disorders Outreach & Consultation Service (WAEDOCS), and left CCI in 2017 to direct this service.
 Anthea was elected a Fellow of the Academy for Eating Disorders (2011) and she received the Distinguished Achievement Award and the Lifetime Achievement Award from the Australia and New Zealand Academy for Eating Disorders (2016) in recognition of her significant contributions to the field.

 Phone: (08) 9227 4399